vivekkdagar/pyquantify/README.md

 4. **Export Functionality**: Optionally export generated metrics, frequency tables, and visualizations to files.

-5. **Word Cloud Visualization**: Create and display a word cloud visualization of processed text data.
+5. **Visualization**:

-6. **Word Frequency Chart**: Generate and visualize the frequency of the top 20 words in the text.
+    - Generate and visualize the frequency of the top 20 words in the text.
+    - Create and display a word cloud visualization of processed text data.

-7. **Interactive Commands**: Utilize command-line interface commands for actions like displaying metrics, limiting results, searching for specific words, and generating visualizations.
+6. **Interactive Commands**: Utilize command-line interface commands for actions like displaying metrics, limiting results, searching for specific words, and generating visualizations.

-8. **Summarize Text**: Summarize text using a BERT Extractive Summarizer.
+7. **Summarize Text**: Summarize text using a BERT Extractive Summarizer.

+8. **Sentiment Analysis**:
+    - Perform sentiment analysis on the text.
+    - Provides insights into sentiment polarity and subjectivity.

 <h2><a id="strt"> :toolbox:</a> Getting Started</h2>